 If you are responsible for the utility bills you need to take meter readings for gas, electric and sometimes water supplies.
 Please ring the readings through to the utility suppliers as soon as possible.
 It is a good idea to register the accounts in as many names as possible.
 Details of current suppliers and locations of meters are listed on the welcome letter which will have been handed to the first person who collects their keys for the house.
 This person should place the welcome letter in the perspex holder in the hallway/lobby so that everyone has access to it.
 If your meter is outside it will need a special key to open the meter cabinet.
 The key will be attached to the welcome letter.

 If it is something that requires urgent attention, please contact Steve on 07957 644213.
 If it is something minor, we request that you make a note of it yourself and then once everyone has moved into the house, you all get together with your notes and compile a list of jobs needing doing and email it to us at firstname.lastname@example.org.
 We have found this to be the most efficient way of dealing with repairs.
 More information is given on the welcome letter which will have been handed to the first person who collects their keys for the house.
 This person places the welcome letter in the perspex holder in the hallway so that everyone has access to it.

 We do try to attend to repairs as quickly as possible but first we have to prioritise them.
 To do this we use the following categories:

 As a rule we need to have all requests in writing (except in the case of an emergency, when you should ring Steve on his mobile number 07957 644213).
-Please fill in the maintenance form on the tool bar above giving a detailed description of the fault.
+Please fill in the maintenance form under the Maintenance section on the tool bar above giving a detailed description of the fault.